forest6511/secretctl/claudedocs/postgresql-mcp-competitive-analysis.md

 ## Conclusion

-secretctl's Option D+ design aligns with industry best practices (1Password, HashiCorp Vault) for AI-era credential management.
+secretctl's AI-Safe Access design aligns with industry best practices (1Password, HashiCorp Vault) for AI-era credential management.
 The key insight from competitive analysis:

 > **Credentials should be injected on behalf of the agent, without handing them over.**